-Building a rank-$n$ Hessian matrix approximation using the naive Nystr\"om method provides an inexpensive way for constructing the coarse direction in \cref{galerkin d_h}, as it performs uniform sampling without replacement, which significantly reduces the total computational complexity (recall that the total per-iteration cost of the Newton method is $\mathcal{O}(N^2 + N^3)$).
-In addition, in terms of complexity, the proposed method has two main advantages compared to the sub-sampled Newton methods.
-First, the sub-sampled Newton methods require approximately $\mathcal{O}(N^3)$ operations for computing the search direction which means that, when $N$ is large, they possess the same limitations as those of the conventional Newton method.
-Second, they only offer improved complexity of iterates when the objective function is written as a sum of functions.
-On the other hand, SIGMA is able to overcome the limitations associated with the Hessian matrix since the computations are performed in a coarser level and in addition it offers improved complexity of iterates without requiring the objective to be written as a sum of functions.
-The aforementioned advantages significantly increase the applicability of the proposed method in comparison to the sub-sampled or sketch Newton methods in machine learning and large-scale optimization problems.
-For instance, in a typical machine learning application with an input dataset matrix $\w{A} \in \mathbb{R}^{m \times N}$, SIGMA requires $\mathcal{O}(mn^2)$ and $\mathcal{O}(n^3)$ operations to form and invert $\w{Q}_H(\w{x}_{h,k})$, respectively. (in \cref{remark reduced hess} we also discuss how to compute the reduced Hessian matrix in machine learning applications).
+Building a rank-$n$ Hessian matrix approximation using the Nystr\"om method provides an inexpensive way for constructing the coarse direction in \cref{galerkin d_h}, as it performs sampling without replacement, which significantly reduces the total computational complexity (recall that the total per-iteration cost of the Newton method is $\mathcal{O}(N^2 + N^3)$).
+In addition, in terms of complexity, the proposed method has two main advantages compared to sub-sampled Newton methods.
+Firstly, sub-sampled Newton methods require approximately $\mathcal{O}(N^3)$ operations for computing the search direction which means that, when $N$ is large, {sub-sampled methods have} the same limitations as those of the conventional Newton method.
+Secondly, they offer improved complexity of iterates when the objective function is written as a sum of functions.
+On the other hand, SIGMA is able to overcome the limitations associated with the Hessian matrix since the computations are performed in the coarse level, and, in addition, it offers improved complexity of iterates without requiring the objective to be written as a sum of functions.
+The aforementioned advantages significantly increase the applicability of multilevel methods in comparison to the sub-sampled or sketch Newton methods in machine learning and large-scale optimization problems.

-The convergence analysis with $\w{P}$ constructed as in \cref{def P} is given in section \ref{sec nystrom}.
-The rest of the theory presented in the following sections holds for any choice of $\w{P}$.
-Finally, the above definition of the prolongation operator will be used for all the numerical experiments in section \cref{sec experiments}.
+The convergence analysis with $\w{P}$ constructed as in \cref{def P} and the three sampling regimes is given in \cref{sec nystrom}.
+The above definition of the prolongation operator will be used for the numerical experiments in \cref{sec experiments}.